ryudh1012/ryudh1012/README.md

 ## Goals
 - Prepare for a career in Big Data and AI by 2025
-- Earn a machine learning certification
+- Obtain a computer engineering certification
 - Regularly update my GitHub with new projects

 ## Connect with Me